jagannath-swarnkar/React_Practice_Projects/validation-form/README.md

 # Validation form in react
-  This is one of my practice application, this page is used for form submission and it has some validation that user will have to follow. visit app : https://validation-form.glitch.me
+  This is one of my practice application, this page is used for form submission and it has some validation that user will have to follow.<br/>
+  visit app : https://validation-form.glitch.me